pagopa/io-app/README.md

 ### Pyshical devices
 The React Native documentation provides a [useful guide](https://reactnative.dev/docs/running-on-device) for running projects on pyshical devices.
 > **Warning**
 > On iOS you also have to change the `Bundle Identifier` to something unique before running io-app on your pyshical device.
-This can be done In the `Signing (Debug)` section of Xcode.
+This can be done in the `Signing (Debug)` section of Xcode.